-The children are encouraged to explore various cultures through pictures, objects, food, songs and games.
+The children are encouraged to explore various cultures through pictures, objects, food, songs, and games.
 World flags are also introduced starting with their own country’s flag.
-Unit studies focusing on the continents are also incorporated into the curriculum as in the Beginners.
-The passage of time is presented with lessons on units of time, days of the week, months of the year and seasons; as well as the use of timelines.
+Unit studies focusing on the continents are incorporated into the curriculum.
+The passage of time is presented with lessons on units of time, days of the week, months of the year and seasons, as well as the use of timelines.
 Annual holiday traditions and celebrations around the world are also introduced.

-This course uses the History Alive!
-Ancient World History, This curriculum begins with ancient world history starting with archeological studies of prehistoric hunter-gather societies then exploring the early societies of Mesopotamia and Egypt, the ancient Hebrews, the empires and dynasties of ancient India and China, and the rise of civilizations in ancient Greece and Rome, with their many legacies for Western civilization.
-Students learn about the development of different world religions.
-The History Alive! materials were designed to deal with these topics objectively, respectfully, and in accordance with standards set throughout the country.
+This course uses History Alive! to study Ancient World History.
+This curriculum begins with archeological studies of prehistoric hunter-gather societies, then explores the early societies of Mesopotamia and Egypt, the ancient Hebrews, the empires and dynasties of ancient India and China, and the rise of civilizations in ancient Greece and Rome.
+Students also learn about the development of different world religions.
+The History Alive! materials are designed to deal with these topics objectively, respectfully, and in accordance with standards set throughout the country.

-This course uses Government Alive!
-Civics, Geography and Economics.
+This course uses Government Alive! to study Civics, Geography, and Economics.
 This curriculum connects government, geography, and economics to the everyday lives of middle school students.
 Students learn how to think like lawmakers, geographers, and economists to understand how America operates.
-The U.S. Constitution paired with hands-on activities engages students to discover the founding ideals of American government.
+The U.S. Constitution paired with hands-on activities engages students in discovering the founding ideals of American government.
 Government Alive! prepares students to become active U.S. citizens.
 The Government Alive! materials were designed to deal with these topics objectively, respectfully, and in accordance with standards set throughout the country.

-This course uses Geography Alive!
-Regions and People.
+This course uses Geography Alive! to study Regions and People.
 The curriculum utilizes the five fundamental themes in geography: location, place, human/environment interaction, movement, and region.
 Within this framework, students are also expected to use maps, globes, and graphic tools to assimilate geographic information.
-They are also expected to develop a spatial view of the world – including cultural and physical characteristics or places and regions.”
+They are also expected to develop a spatial view of the world including cultural and physical characteristics of places and regions.
 The geographic standards encompass the following: the world in spatial terms, places and regions, physical systems, human systems, environment and society, and uses of geography.
 The Geography Alive! materials were designed to deal with these topics objectively, respectfully, and in accordance with standards set throughout the country.